FoxLenga/studio/README.md

 ## Design Decisions & Trade-offs

-- **Framework Choice**: **Next.js** was chosen for its robust feature set, including the App Router for clean routing, Server Components for performance, and seamless integration with Vercel for deployment.
+- **Framework Choice**: **Next.js** was chosen for its robust feature set, including the App Router for clean routing, Server Components for performance, and seamless integration with Firebase for deployment.
 - **Database**: **Firebase Firestore** was selected for its real-time capabilities, excellent offline persistence, and tight integration with Firebase Authentication.
 The choice to use the client-side SDK directly simplifies the architecture by removing the need for a separate backend API layer for CRUD operations.
     - **Trade-off**: While simpler, this approach means that data validation and security rely more heavily on Firestore Security Rules rather than a server-side API.
 - **AI Integration**: **Genkit** provides a structured and maintainable way to define and manage AI flows.
 It simplifies calling the Google Gemini models and allows for easy testing and monitoring of AI functionality through its developer UI.